Influence of the vessel wall geometry on the wall-induced migration of red blood cells

-As a result, it then increases the amount of drag and hinders the migration of the RBC.
+As a result, it then increases the amount of drag and overpowers the lift, causing the RBC to spend more time moving along the vessel wall instead of moving away from the vessel wall.
 A similar increasing trend in the drag is observed when the layer is highly permeable.
-In this case, the migration of the RBC is inhibited and is likely caused by a combined effect of ESL spatial variation as discussed previously in Results and a reduced vessel diameter due to the stiffness of ESLs.
+In this case, the migration of the RBC is inhibited and is likely caused by a combined effect of ESL spatial variation as discussed previously in Results and a reduced vessel diameter.
 On the contrary, the layer's spatial variation has a minimal effect in the healthy condition when the permeability is small.
 When the ESL is highly permeable, the RBC spends a longer time near the layer, causing the RBC to interact more with the ESL.
 As a result, the spatial variation of ESL has a more prominent effect on RBC migration in this case.